-Black walnut trees are commonly found in the Eastern United States.
+Black walnuts are deciduous trees are commonly found in the Eastern United States.
 They are widely used for food and lumber, and make stately shade trees.

-Black walnut is an alleopathic tree - it produces juglone, a chemical that is toxic for many plants.
+This is an alleopathic tree as it produces juglone, a chemical that is toxic for many plants.

 USDA Hardiness Zones:

-The leaves of black walnut are pinnately compound - the true leaf is made up of 15-23 leaflets.
+The leaves are pinnately compound and the true leaf is made up of 15-23 leaflets.
 Each dark green leaflet is 2-5" long.
 The total true leaf is 12-24" long.
-The leaves are fragrant.
+They are fragrant.

-Black walnuts are monoecious.
+These trees are monoecious.
 The male flowers are catkins and the female flowers are small clusters.
-They appear in spring at different times - more than one tree should be planted to encourage pollination.
-Black walnut is wind pollinated.
+They appear in spring at different times, so more than one tree should be planted to encourage pollination.
+The flowers are wind pollinated.

-You will need to consider carefully when planting near a black walnut tree.
+You will need to consider carefully when planting near a black walnut tree as it is a prime example of allelopathy.
 It produces a chemical called juglone that is toxic to many plants.